 - Type 1 projects build new roadways, add lanes or significantly re-align existing roadways, or change nearby topography to create a new line-of-sight to the highway from a noise sensitive location.
 We evaluate Type 1 projects for traffic noise impacts and determine whether areas qualify for traffic noise abatement; usually noise walls.

 - Type 2 projects, or "noise retrofit" walls, are constructed for neighborhoods built prior to May 14, 1976, before traffic noise was evaluated on projects.
 We manage the list of eligible projects and help prioritize them based on cost-effectiveness.
 Projects are selected and funded by the legislature.

-- We obtain noise variances from local jurisdictions that allow night time construction work when traffic or safety issues prevent some, or all, of the work from occurring during the day.
+- We obtain noise variances from local jurisdictions that allow night time construction work when traffic or safety issues prevent work from occurring during the day.

 - Monitor underwater noise from pile driving.
-The BA Noise Assessment Guidance and the Underwater Noise Monitoring Plan template have additional information.
+The BA Noise Assessment Guidance and the Underwater Noise Monitoring Plan template (doc 319 kb) and Cover Letter (doc 22 kb) have additional information.

 - Support research on innovative noise reduction techniques such as quieter pavement, rumble strips designs, pile driving noise abatement and others.